edelgrace/blog/content/post/2009-07-08-holding-hands.md

 Pairing: GuyxGirl
 Rating: G
 Disclaimer: N/A
 Comments: Somewhat based on my experiences from the Philippines.
 I based End Of Holding On on this. ^^ I might have more, but I'm not sure I want to post it.
-Hands are on my mind lately&#8230;
+Hands are on my mind lately...
-Synopsis: This is only a temporary affair&#8230;There's an end to everything.
+Synopsis: This is only a temporary affair...There's an end to everything.
 Even when you're holding hands.

 I could feel your eyes on me as I stroked your palm; carefully tracing the intricate creases.
 A pretty design of curves, stars, and criss-crosses that no one else in the entire world had.And I wish they could belong to me.